anastasiia-kushch/goit-react-hw-07/README.md

 This project is a web application called "PhoneBook", designed to organize and manage users' contact lists.
 The application provides a basic set of functions such as adding, viewing, editing, and deleting contacts.
 Contacts in the list are automatically sorted in alphabetical order for ease of use.

-# Files

-StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**

 ## Key Features

 - **Adding Contacts:** Users can add new contacts by entering their name and phone number through the application interface.